eflanili7881/AdobeRepackerAndInstallerScript/README.md

 Because I'm afraid that Adobe can copy-strike me like on archive.org.
 I put these files for **LEGITIMATE** users.

 # What's this repo contains?
-This repo contains patched binaries for installing unpacked Adobe RIBS installers.
+This repo contains patched binaries for installing unpacked Adobe RIBS applications.